Multimodal Recommender Systems: A Survey: Model Optimization

 \section{Model Optimization}

-Unlike traditional recommendation tasks, due to the existence of multimodal information, the computational requirements for model training are greatly increased when multimodal encoders and recommendation models are trained together.
-Therefore, the multimodal recommendation model can be divided into two categories during training: \textbf{End-to-end training} and \textbf{Two-step training}.
-As shown in Figure~\ref{fig_end2end}, End-to-end training can update the parameters of all layers in the model with each gradient obtained through backpropagation.
-While the two-step training includes the first stage of pretraining multimodal encoders and the second stage of task-oriented optimization, which is illustrated in Figure~\ref{fig_twostep}.
+Unlike traditional recommendation tasks, due to the existence of multimodal information, the computational requirements for model training are greatly increased when multimodal encoders and RS are trained together.
+Therefore, the MRS can be divided into two categories during training: \textbf{End-to-end training} and \textbf{Two-step training}.
+As shown in Figure~\ref{fig:drl_en}(c), End-to-end training can update the parameters of all layers in the model with each gradient obtained through backpropagation.
+By comparison, the two-step training includes the first stage of pretraining multimodal encoders and the second stage of task-oriented optimization, which is illustrated in Figure~\ref{fig:drl_en}(d).